rustwasm/book/src/wasm-pack/rust-code.md

 Let's step through this line by line.
 First up is the `proc_macro` feature.
 We're enabling this for the whole crate.
 What this means is that we will later tag code with an attribute and this will allow rust to generate code that we don't have to write by hand.
+In our case it'll use `wasm-bindgen.` It should be noted that `#![feature(proc_macro)]` implies using the nightly compiler.
+This gated feature will hopefully be stabilized and landed soon so that you won't need it!

-In our case it'll use `wasm-bindgen.` This crate knows how to make code that works well with wasm so we don't have to worry about it too much and just write rust code for the most part.
+`wasm-bindgen` knows how to make code that works well with wasm so we don't have to worry about it too much and just write rust code for the most part.
 If you want to know the full extent of it's capabilities check out the README on it's repo which can be found [here](https://github.com/alexcrichton/wasm-bindgen).
 For our purposes we need to know that if we